All Episodes

 The Democrats are desperate.

-And why they want people to well, I do know why they want people to fear me.
+And why they want people to, well, I do know why they want people to fear me.

-This is this is all they've got is to go out and try to discredit their critics to impugn and discredit the people disagree with them because they can't, there's no way if we actually sat down, had a debate about this proposition, there's no way anybody on the left can win this in a sane world where there is common sense.
+There's no way if we actually sat down, had a debate about this proposition, there's no way anybody on the left can win this in a sane world where there is common sense.

-Apparently uh Sandra Fluke told Obama when he asked her if she's okay.
+Apparently, Sandra Fluke told Obama when he asked her if she's okay.

 The president tells Sandra Fluke, 30-year-old Sandra Fluke, parents should be proud.

-Okay, uh Let me ask you a question.
+Okay, let me ask you a question.

 I might be surprised with the answer I would get to this question.